uswds/uswds-site/pages/design-tokens/overview.md

 |`5`      | `77ch`
 |`'none'` | no max width

-Anything built using USWDS will use one of these 6 [measure]({{ site.baseurl }}/style-tokens/typesetting/measure/){:.token} tokens when specifying measure.
+Anything built using USWDS will use one of these 6 [measure]({{ site.baseurl }}/design-tokens/typesetting/measure/){:.token} tokens when specifying measure.

 ## Keys and values
-You can think of a style token as a **key** that unlocks a specific **value**.
+You can think of a design token as a **key** that unlocks a specific **value**.
 Often, the specific value is less important than its effect.
 Each token is a quoted string or, with only the exceptions of `1px` and `2px`, a unitless number — and the mechanism by which the final display value is unlocked is a **function**, **mixin**, or **utility class**.

 We can't include tokens directly in our Sass, like `max-width: 1`, rather we use a helper function like `max-width: measure(1)` or a mixin like `@include u-measure(1)`.
-All USWDS style tokens have helper mixins and functions to use them in component Sass.
+All USWDS design tokens have helper mixins and functions to use them in component Sass.

 {: .bg-warning.padding-1.radius-md }
 **Note:** We do not include the token's value directly into our Sass rules.